 Here is a sample Christmas day lunch menu

 Drinks: White wine spritzers with frozen grapes OR/AND apple cider spritzers with lemon and sliced apples.

 Starter options: A) Prawn cocktail salad made with frozen shrimp, cucumber, mayonnaise dressing, B) Smoked tinned oysters & sweet potato canapés, C) mini meatballs/burgers made with pork or beef mince.

-Main dish: Grilled chicken thigh skewers; for fish option, try my canned salmon loaf or some fish cakes.
+Main dish: Grilled chicken thigh skewers; for a fish option, try my canned salmon loaf or some fish cakes.

 Side dish 1: Roasted sweet potato salad with red onions and coriander